pulse-framework/pulse/docs/v3/docs/state.md

 const MY_STATE = App.State<Boolean>(true);
 ```

-- State accepts a generic type for type safety
+- State accepts an optional generic type for type safety, if none is supplied the type will be inferred from the initial value provided.
-- The only parameter of State is the default value, methods to modify, mutate and access the State value are chainable.
+- The only parameter of State is the initial value.
+- Methods to modify, mutate and access the State value are chainable.

 ```typescript
 MY_STATE.persist().type(Boolean).toggle(); // false